jusjag/HR_insights/README.md

 ```
 Could it be done in better way, covering all years in one query?
 I think so.
 Did i know how to do it?
 Not yet :)
 <br><br>
-I also wanted a number of employees that left every year divided by department and subdepartment.
+I also wanted a number of employees that left every year, divided by department and subdepartment.
 To do so, I simply created a table visualisation in Power BI, exported it to CSV, joined with results of previous query... and voila, finally I could add a calculated column to find the metric I was looking for.
 <br><br>
 One day I'll be able to do it all in one or two complex DAX expressions.
 For now, I think my way also worked fine.<br>

 ## Step 2: visualisations

 ## Step 3: